jaiswalananya/CPU-Task-Scheduler/README.md

  3. SRT (Shortest Remaining Time)
 - Line 3: An integer specifying the last instant to be used in your simulation and to be shown on the timeline.
 - Line 4: An integer specifying the number of processes to be simulated.
 - Line 5: Start of description of processes.
 Each process is to be described on a separate line.
-For algorithms 1 through 7, each process is described using a comma-separated list specifying:
+For algorithms, each process is described using a comma-separated list specifying:

     1- String specifying a process name\
     2- Arrival Time\